kostyaVyrodov/education/distributed-systems/designing-data-intensive-applications/README.md

 ## Data Models and Query Languages

+Primary data models: hierarchical, relational, document and graph.

-### History of relational and document model
+### Relational data model

+History:
-- relational model in 1970.
-Edgar Codd suggested to organize data into relations (tables), where each relation (table) has a collection of tuples (rows)
+- Edgar Codd in 1970 proposed a relational model data is organized into *relations* (tables) and each relation is an unordered collection of tuples (rows)
-- relational model became popular due to business data processing.
+- Relational model became popular due to business data processing.
 Transactions (entering bank or airlines sales) and batches (reporting, payrolls)
-- goal of relational dbs - hide implementation detail behind a cleaner interface.
-Other DBs for that moment didn't provide it.
+- Over years, other models competed to the relational model.
+Most promising ones were network and hierarchical, but relational model remained the most popular one.

+Pros:
+- The normalization is available due to joins.
+So it's possible to remove duplicated data.

+Cons:
+- Object relational mismatch.
+Most programming languages are different from relational model, so it's necessary to implement a data translation layer for it.
+ORMs come to solve this problem.

+Notes:
+-

+### Document data models

+History:
-- In the 2010s, NoSQL is the latest attempt to overthrow the relational model’s dominance
+- In the 2010s is the latest attempt to overthrow relational model by document
-- NoSQL drivers: greater scalability than relational databases, widespread preference for free and open source software, a desire for a more dynamic data model
+- Drivers: need for greater scalability (with larger volume and larger write throughput), widespread preference for free and open source software, a desire for a more dynamic data model

-### The Object-Relational Mismatch

-- OO languages are common today.
-They don't match to the relational model, so it's necessary to implement a data translation layer, which is awkward
-- ORM allows to solve the problem above
-- removing duplications is normalization
+Pros:

+Cons:
 - document DB doesn't support joins well.
 So one-many relationship is difficult in such DBs.
 In this case you need write joins in your code

+### Graph data model

+### Network data model

 - network model.
 Each row might have 1+ parent.
 Accessing different rows ~ going through paths.
 Problem: need to get an item -> go through a path link in a linked list

+### Other notes

 ### Relation vs Document